 Talking with the Locals – Semuc Champey, Guatemala

 As we ate our sandwiches near the entrance to Semuc Champey we chatted with the children who were there helping their parents by selling homemade chocolate.
 In English they wanted to know “What is your name?
 Where are you from?
 Where are you going tomorrow?” and did we want to buy chocolate “2 for 5 quetzales!”.
-Apparently the majority of foreign toursists that pass through the area speak English or Hebrew and the kids have picked up some phrases from them.
-They obliged us with some lessons in their own native language and laughed as we tried to pronounce some of the Mayan phrases they taught us.
+The majority of foreign tourists that pass through the area speak English or Hebrew and the kids have picked up some phrases from them.
+They obliged us with some lessons in their native language and laughed as we tried to pronounce some of the Mayan phrases they taught us.

-From speaking with other tourists like us, Marcos knows that there is a demand among travelers for more affordable food options in Semuc Champey.
+From speaking with other tourists like us, Marcos knows that there is a demand among travellers for more affordable food options in Semuc Champey.
 After enjoying a delicious plate of food for 20Q (2,6), Marcos invites us to stop by his house later that evening to visit and enjoy a small meal.